 How You Get Your Refund

-Paribus petitions online retailers for a refund on your behalf, but the refund comes through the retailer, not Paribus itself.
+Paribus helps you petition online retailers for a refund, but the refund comes through the retailer, not Paribus itself

 Just like if you get a refund in a brick-and-mortar store, the money goes back to the card or account you paid with.